ibm-developer/generator-goserver/README.md

     1. The tool will prompt for registry/image name, then push your image and install your Helm chart to the Kubernetes environment pointed to by your KUBECONFIG environment variable.

-    1. For IBM Cloud, set KUBECONFIG using the 'ibmcloud cs cluster-config `<cluster name>` command.
+    1. For IBM Cloud, set KUBECONFIG using `ibmcloud cs cluster-config <cluster name>`.
 Note this command is installed as part of IBM Cloud Developer Tools.

 ### Clound Foundry Deployment